heymoose/intrinsify-desktop/README.md

 # intrinsify-desktop
-Desktop App that pulls stock information and calculates a rough intrinsic value based on Ben Grahams formula
+Desktop App written in Python that pulls stock information and calculates a rough intrinsic value based on Ben Grahams formula.